About the author part 3

 I have achieved some successes directly though.
 Examples include the hang gliding photos that appeared on the cover and inside magazines on both sides of the Atlantic.
 (I realize I am at the tip of a spear that stands on the shoulders of giants, if that is not too risky a pose, in that I rely on modern hang gliders, action cameras, and reliable weather forecasts, all created by others.)

 I still ride my mountain bike, although with longer breaks between sections to get my breath back and I don’t always make it all the way round my usual ride.
-I hope to resume hang gliding next year, but that depends on what other obstacles crop up.
+I flew my hang glider only twice in 2020.
+I hope to do more next year and use my new air-to-air camera system, but that depends on what other obstacles crop up.

-Meanwhile, as I think Chuck Yeager (breaker of the sound barrier) wrote, I am having as much fun as I can.
-I do not believe in life after death, but we do not know everything about such things, and I am buoyed by the hope (and it is only a hope) that I will see my old mum again.
+I do not believe in life after death, but we do not know everything about such things, and I am buoyed by the hope (and it is only a hope) that I will see them both again soon.